LunaCreates/Luna-Creates/src/site/blog/top-travel-influencers.md

 Sarah, originally from Australia, left her 9-5 job to become a full time travel influencer.

-She has visited some of the most tropical destinations including such as the Maldives and Bora Bora.
+She has visited some of the most tropical destinations including the Maldives and Bora Bora.
 Her instagram account is full of dreamy pictures of tropical beaches such as ‘The Pass, Byron Bay’, ‘Lucky Bay, Esperance’ and beaches in French Polynesia.

 **_@ournextflight_**